 Gently toast the almonds and sunflower seeds in a small pan over a medium heat until the almonds are golden.
 Set aside to cool.

-Add the sesame seeds, Gregg’s Cumin Seeds and Gregg’s Coriander Seeds to the panand lightly toast until fragrant.
+Add the Gregg's Sesame Seeds, Gregg’s Cumin Seeds and Gregg’s Coriander Seeds to the panand lightly toast until fragrant.
 Transfer to a small bowl.
 Add the Gregg’s Ground Paprika and salt.

 Place all the toasted ingredients into a spice grinder or blender.
 Pulse a few times to crush the spices and roughly chop the nuts and seeds.
 The mix should be like rough breadcrumbs.
 Store in an airtight container.